Co-Leader: John C. Byrd, MD

 NCI Specialized Program of Research Excellence (SPORE): Experimental Therapeutics of Leukemia (P50 CA140158)

-Principal Investigator (PI): John C. Byrd, MD Co-PIs: Clara D. Bloomfield, MD; Guido Marcucci, MD
+Principal Investigator (PI): John C. Byrd, MD Co-PI: Clara D. Bloomfield, MD

 Objectives: This grant funds highly translational research that is improving the understanding of leukemia development, risk stratification and therapy.
 It encompasses five projects involving multiple investigators in acute myeloid leukemia, acute lymphoid leukemia and chronic lymphocytic leukemia.